MicrosoftDocs/mesh-docs/mesh/mesh-app/arr-content.md

 1. If you’ve enabled **ARR** in the Mesh app, there should be a `.json` file called `remote_models.json`.
 1. Edit this `.json` file to give your model a name and add the [URI token address generated for your ARR model](/azure/remote-rendering/quickstarts/convert-model#insert-new-model-into-quickstart-sample-app).

-When loading multiple ARR models, you can simply add the following code in the `remote_models.json` for each additional model:
+When loading multiple ARR models, you can simply add the following code in the `remote_models.json` file for each additional model:

 ```json
 {